Canadian Air Transport Security Authority (CATSA) Security Process

 - Canadian North

 The Priority Lane is located in the Central Security Hall on the departures level to the left of the regular security lanes.
-All members of your travelling party must meet the above requirements to use the priority lane.
+Those accompanying the trusted travelers, on the same flight, are also allowed.

 For information on pre-board screening procedures or air travel within the US, please consult the Transportation Security Administration (TSA) website.